Myndex/SAPC-APCA/README.md

 This is also where we discuss draft guidelines and proposals.
 Please post all comments or discussions here and not in the satellite repositories so they can be tracked and resolved.

 ## _DOCUMENTATION_
 - [**Main Readme Doc**](https://git.apcacontrast.com/documentation/README) This page includes the math, code walkthroughs and links for developer related goodies.
-If you link to dive into the deep end, this is a good start.
+If you'd like to dive into the deep end, this is a good start.

 ### _Simple Overview, Quickstart, and FAQ_
 These are intended for end users, and those interested in a plain language overview without a lot of the math & theory.